What Is An Open Relationship Between Romantic Partners?

 Open relationships vs. polyamory

 Some people may confuse an open relationship with polyamory, another type of nonmonogamous relationship.
-The main difference between these is the level of emotional intimacy.
+Perhaps the main difference between these is the level of emotional intimacy.
 In open partnerships, the couple often remains emotionally exclusive to their primary partner.
 In this type of open relationship, encounters with others may be purely physical.
-In a polyamorous relationship, someone may have sexual and romantic relationships with multiple partners, though they may have a primary emotional connection with one partner as well.
+In a polyamorous relationship, someone may have sexual and romantic relationships with multiple committed partners, though they may have a primary emotional connection with one partner as well.

 Is a relationship with multiple partners healthy?